+A romantic tale from the Great Snow of Feb.
+21-24, 1717 - Snowstorms on the 20th and 24th of February 1717 covered the earth up to 20 ft. deep.
+In some places houses were completely buried, and paths were dug from house to house under the snow.
+A widow in Medford burned her furniture to keep the children warm.
 Old Roads and Bridges of Newbury and Newburyport - Text by James B. Stone, from Images from the Past, published by the Newbury 350th anniversary Committee.
 Featured image: Bridge over the Parker River in Newbury, on today’s Rt.
 1A, 1898.
 When the first settlers arrived in Newbury in May of 1635, there were only Indian trails which wound through […] Colonial houses of old Newbury, Massachusetts - This page displays the First Period, Georgian, and early Federal houses of Newbury, Massachusetts.
 The following images, and text were provided by the Newbury Historical Society in 1989, and are online through the Massachusetts Historical Commission site (MACRIS).
 Photos are displayed alphabetically in order of street name.
 House numbers may have changed.
-Click on […] The Witchcraft Trial of Elizabeth Morse of Newbury, 1680 - Elizabeth Morse of Newbury was accused and found guilty of being a witch.
-She was initially sentenced to be hanged, but the execution was never carried out and, after spending a year in the Boston jail, Elizabeth Morse was sent home to live with her husband on the […] A romantic tale from the Great Snow of Feb.
-21-24, 1717 - Snowstorms on the 20th and 24th of February 1717 covered the earth up to 20 ft. deep.
-In some places houses were completely buried, and paths were dug from house to house under the snow.
-A widow in Medford burned her furniture to keep the children warm.
-Gathering Salt Marsh Hay - (Featured photo from a glass plate negative taken by Ipswich photographer George Dexter (1862-1927).)
+Click on […] Gathering Salt Marsh Hay - (Featured photo from a glass plate negative taken by Ipswich photographer George Dexter (1862-1927).)
 Salt marsh hay is still gathered on the North Shore today.
 Eva Jackman replied to this post: “My husband’s family has been harvesting salt hay on the same Newbury land as in 1643.
 He cuts […]

 Death in a snowstorm, December 1, 1722 - On December 1, 1722, Daniel Rogers was returning to Ipswich from a court case in Hampton and took a wrong turn that led deep into Salisbury marshes.
 His body was found a few days later near Salisbury beach.
 Suspicion fell on one Moses Gatchel but no charges were filed, there being a lack of solid evidence.

+Daniel Hovey - At the foot of Hovey Street along the Ipswich River is a plaque dedicated to the memory of Ipswich settler Daniel Hovey, whose home and wharf were across the river on what is now Tansey Lane.
 17th and 18th Century houses of Topsfield, Massachusetts - Topsfield originally was part of the 17th-century coastal plantations of Salem and Ipswich, with large tracts of its territory granted to residents of Ipswich between 1634 and 1642.
 At first known as the “newe medowes at Ipswich,” but was given its present name in 1648.
 In 1650, it had enough […] Linebrook Parish - This remote area was originally known as Ipswich Farms.
 After the residents began pressing for their own church, the Massachusetts General Court on June 4, 1746, created the Linebrook Parish, the boundries of which were defined by 6 brooks and lines connecting them.
 The community had a church, store, school and its own militia.
-The Bay Circuit Trail in Ipswich - The Bay Circuit Trail is approaching the fulfillment of an eighty-year old dream – a permanent public recreational trail and greenway, linking parks and open spaces in fifty-seven Boston area communities, 200 miles from Duxbury and Kingston on the South Shore to Ipswich and Plum Island on the […] The Grand Wenham Canal and the Topsfield Linear Common - The Topsfield Rail Trail is a “Linear Common” following the former Danvers to Newburyport rail line, which was officially abandoned in 1981.
+The Bay Circuit Trail in Ipswich - The Bay Circuit Trail in Ipswich enters Willowdale State Forest and continues north to Rowley through the town owned Dow-Bull Brook preservation land.
+An eastern branch of the Bay Circuit Trail separates in Willowdale State Forest, and continues through Bradley Palmer, the Discover Hamilton Trail, the Pengry Estate, Appleton Farms, and New England Biolabs, from which some day it will hopefully continue to Crane Beach.
+The Grand Wenham Canal and the Topsfield Linear Common - The Topsfield Rail Trail is a “Linear Common” following the former Danvers to Newburyport rail line, which was officially abandoned in 1981.
 A plaque at the trailhead in downtown Topsfield details the former railroad’s history.The trail connects to the Danvers Rail Trail as part of the greater Border to […] Ipswich and the Salem witchcraft trials - During the Salem witch trials the Ipswich jail was filled with the accused.
 Elizabeth Howe of Linebrook Road was tried and hung.
 The ministers of the town opposed the trials as a delusion.
-The Middle Circumferential Highway (that never happened) - In its 1968 comprehensive report “Recommended Highway and Transit Plan” the Massachusetts Department of Public Works (MassDPW) proposed a new beltway around the Boston area that would be situated between MA 128 and I-495.
-The Middle Circumferential Highway would have been a 66-mile loop six-lane expressway cutting through the Ipswich River […] The Life of Daniel Hovey - At the foot of Hovey Street on Water Street along the Ipswich River is a plaque dedicated to the memory of Daniel Hovey, placed there by his descendants.
-The original wharf on the river in Ipswich was Hovey’s Wharf at this approximate location.
-Daniel Hovey was born in […]

 Colonial houses of West Newbury MA - The town of West Newbury provides the following history: West Newbury’s history as a town began in 1635 when 23 men and their families, all from England, sailed through Plum Island Sound and up the Parker River, landing in Newbury.
 As more settlers arrived and families increased, land […] Carted back to Ipswich, 1714 - In the Old North Burying Yard on High Street in Ipswich lies the body of the Reverend Samuel Belcher.
 Born in Ipswich in 1639, he graduated from Harvard College in 1659, and studied for the ministry, and was preaching at Kittery, Maine as early as 1663.
 In 1668 he married Mary, daughter […]